-(c) Other leaves that vest:
+(b) Other leaves that vest:

 Certain employee groups may be eligible to earn other time-off benefits that may accumulate for multiple years and vest with each qualifying employee.
 These time-off benefits accumulate to each qualifying employee as they render services to the College.
-The fair value of these obligations are recorded as a liability.
+The value of these obligations is determined using actuarial valuation techniques and the corresponding liability is recorded by the College.

-(d) Pension benefits:
+(c) Pension benefits:

 The College and its employees contribute to the College Pension Plan and Municipal Pension Plan (jointly trusteed pension plans).
 The boards of trustees for these plans, representing plan members and employers, are responsible for administering the pension plans, including investing assets and administering benefits.
 The plans are multi-employer defined benefit pension plans.
-Basic pension benefits provided are based on a formula.
-As at August 31, 2016, the College Pension Plan has about 14,000 active members, and approximately 7,000 retired members.
-As at December 31, 2015, the Municipal Pension Plan has about 189,000 active members, including approximately 5,800 from colleges.
+Basic pension benefits are based on a formula.
+As at August 31, 2017, the College Pension Plan has about 14,000 active members, and approximately 7,500 retired members.
+As at December 31, 2016, the Municipal Pension Plan has about 193,000 active members, including approximately 5,800 from colleges.